 EPA will submit a report containing this rule and other information required by the Congressional Review Act (5 U.S.C.
 801 et seq.) to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States prior to publication in the Federal Register.
-A major rule cannot take effect until 60 days after it is published in the Federal Register.
+A major rule cannot take effect until sixty (60) days after it is published in the Federal Register.
 This action is not a "major rule" as defined by 5 U.S.C.
 804(2).
+This final authorization will be effective March 19, 2012.